WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: 221B, Baker Street; Stratford-upon-Avon; Avon Forest; Hospital; The Markham House; A Boat on the Avon

-Story: Having returned from their investication into the death of Cardinal Cosca [sic], Holmes and Watson attend the Shakespeare festival in Stratford-upon-Avon.
-Holmes is shot accidentally while they are out walking, but, recognising his assailant, he feigns greater injuries than he has sustained and sets Watson to watch the couple responsible for the accident.
+Story: Having returned from their investigation into the death of Cardinal Cosca [sic], Holmes and Watson attend the Shakespeare festival in Stratford-upon-Avon.
+Holmes is accidentally shot while they are out walking, but, recognising his assailant, he feigns greater injuries than he has sustained and sets Watson to watch the couple responsible for the accident.
 Holmes discovers a second bullet, and Watson witnesses a marriage in trouble and a man overboard, but it is unclear who is trying to kill who until Holmes arrives to clear matters up.

 "The Adventure of the Blarney Stone" (2005)